(Due to the club not disclosing fees, all numbers are from Transfrmarkt)

 Aaron Lennon never gave less than 100%.
 Unfortunately, that’s all he has left.
 I will always remember Erik Pieters for ignoring me yelling at him to pass outside to JBG and deciding to simply blooter the ball into the Peterborough goal from 25 yards.
 Phil Bardsley retired from all but dressing room vibes a season ago.
 Dale Stephens never even provided that.

 There is no manager as yet – I have a feeling ALK had two lined up, one for the Premier League, one for the Championship.
 I have no idea who it might be or could be or should be.

 The drop to the Championship might have cost us Vincent Kompany, which would be a shame.
 I’m on record as thinking we need a European coach, progressive, ambitious and forward looking.
 A type rather than a name, a shape filled by the likes of Ralph Hassenhuttl, Daniel Farke, David Wagner.
-(Just realised that they are all German, but that’s a coincidence, really.).
 Another old school British manager feels not to be what the club needs, if we’re going to reset, do it properly.